 I have to start with my hometown.
 San Diego is amazing and it’s like nowhere else in the world.
 I’ve traveled a lot over the past 5 years and every time I return home to San Diego, I’m filled with so much gratitude and appreciation for America’s Finest City.

 San Diego in itself should be an entire week but if you don’t have the time then I recommend exploring Pacific Beach, Little Italy, and Encinitas.
-If you have more time in San Diego, then check out my Ultimate Guide to San Diego blog (coming soon).
+If you have more time in San Diego, then check out my Local’s Guide to San Diego blog.

 San Clemente + Dana Point

 Both of these surf towns are awesome beach destinations with great restaurants, world class surf breaks, and tons of boutique and surf shops.